 So, which is better – MNPC or NPC?

-Choosing between the two types is largely based on the switching frequency of the application, though there are other factors. (see below list).
-Each topology provides better loss characteristics at different frequencies.
+The choice between the two is largely based on the switching frequency of the application, though there are other factors (see the list below).
+Each topology has better loss characteristics at different frequencies.

-NPC allows higher switching frequencies – NPC enables faster switching than MNPC.
-Above a certain frequency it makes sense to choose NPC rather than MNPC.
-This does depend on the IGBTs used but as a rule of thumb this was traditionally 16kHz.
-However, it gets ever lower and now it is more like 10kHz.
-Manufacturers have considered discontinuing MNPC but some designers prefer to stick with MNPC type because of their familiarity with the topology.
+NPC allows higher switching frequencies.
+NPC enables faster switching than MNPC.
+So above a certain frequency, it makes sense to choose NPC.
+This depends on the IGBTs used, but as a rule of thumb it was traditionally 16kHz.
+However, this is getting ever lower and now it is more like 10kHz.
+Manufacturers have considered discontinuing MNPC but some designers prefer to stick with this topology because they are familiar with it.

-MNPC is easier for emergency switch off – Emergency switch off is easier with MNPC because the switching order is not important.
-In the case of NPC the IGBTs must be switched in a particular order, typically the outer IGBTS followed by the inner ones to avoid an excessive voltage across one of the 600/650V rated IGBTs.
+MNPC makes emergency switch-off easier.
+Emergency switch-off is easier with MNPC because the switching order is not important.
+In the case of NPC, the IGBTs must be switched in a particular order – typically the outer IGBTs followed by the inner ones to avoid too much voltage across one of the 600V/650V-rated IGBTs.

-It depends (indirectly) on the application power rating – Manufacturers typically offer both types for each power rating.
-However, higher power applications tend to operate at lower switching frequencies and vice-versa.
-Therefore, whilst there is a power rating correlation this is more directly related to switching frequency.
-For high power ratings such as 500kW or above, e.g. solar inverters, MNPC tends to be the better choice because the switching frequencies are usually quite low e.g. 4kHz or 8kHz.
+It depends (indirectly) on the application power rating.
+Manufacturers typically offer both types for each power rating.
+However, higher power applications tend to operate at lower switching frequencies, and vice versa.
+Therefore, while there is a power rating correlation this is more directly related to switching frequency.
+For high power ratings such as 500kW or above (e.g. solar inverters), MNPC tends to be the better choice because the switching frequencies are usually quite low (e.g. 4kHz or 8kHz).
 For lower power applications, NPC makes more sense because the switching frequency is likely to be higher.
-Higher switching frequencies mean smaller passive components saving cost, weight and size.
+Higher switching frequencies mean smaller passive components, which save cost, weight and size.